manask0/ppc_trainee_module_2026/README.md

 - Build a velocity profile that respects physical constraints
 - Implement and tune a PID controller for velocity tracking
 - Understand the kinematic bicycle model
-- Implement a Stanley controller for path tracking
+- Implement a Pure Pursuit controller for path tracking
 - Simulate and animate your car following the trajectory using Matplotlib

 ---